bufbuild/protoplugin/README.md

 handle edge cases you've never thought about - the same code backs the execution of plugins within the `buf` compiler, and has dealt with handling plugins that misbehave in ways we never would have expected.

-`Protoplugin` is also ready for [Protobuf Editions](https://protobuf.dev/editions) from day one, helping you navigate this new Protobuf functionality with ease.
+`protoplugin` is also ready for [Protobuf Editions](https://protobuf.dev/editions) from day one, helping you navigate this new Protobuf functionality with ease.

-`Protoplugin` has a single non-test dependency, on `google.golang.org/protobuf` - all other dependencies in [`go.mod`](go.mod) are for `protoplugin`'s own tests, and will not result in additional dependencies in your code.
+`protoplugin` has a single non-test dependency, on `google.golang.org/protobuf` - all other dependencies in [`go.mod`](go.mod) are for `protoplugin`'s own tests, and will not result in additional dependencies in your code.